zergu/Vim-Project-Jumper/README.md

 -----------------------

 Project Jumper is a Vim plugin which creates keyboard shortcuts for editing most common files or exploring most common directories in Symfony 1 and 2 (work in progress) frameworks.
+Unfortunately, it's heavy dependant on project directory structure.

 Latest version
 --------------